 Ray tracing is a versatile technique that uses the same model to integrate aspects of light/object interaction that were previously handled by separate ad hoc algorithms reflections, hidden surface removal and shadows.
-The idea of ray tracing is tracing the light for each pixel, from an eye or viewpoint through the pixel and into the scene.
-The method of tracing light from a light source and propagating it to an eye or viewpoint is called 'backward ray tracing'.

-Fig. 2.
-Principle of the ray tracing method
+Fig. 1.
+Principle and design of the ray tracing method